 So that’s it!
 Hope you enjoyed reading this article.
 Please do share if this article helped you.
 Here’s a quick recap of everything we discussed.

-- We first started from topics, if a promoted pawn can be taken immediately and why is it so
+- We first started with topics, if a promoted pawn can be taken immediately and why is it so

 - Then talked about pawn promotion in brief.